jacebenson/jace.pro/content/post/2019-07-25-GlideOverlay/index.md

 It appears to be a undocumented type of modal.

-It's used throughout servicenow on VTB, Change, and Surveys.
+It's used throughout ServiceNow on VTB, Change, and Surveys.